Marlon-Sbardelatti/rust-back-this-up/README.md

 ```
 # Flags:

-- -g, --gp: Push the back-this-up directory to Git.
+- -g, --gp: Push the back-this-up directory to GitHub.
 - -b, --gb: Backup the files in the back-this-up directory.
-- -a, --gbp: Backup the files and push to Git.
+- -a, --gbp: Backup the files and push to GitHub.
 - -i, --dbp: Backup the files and push to Google Drive.
 - -s, --db: Backup the files in the drive-back-this-up directory.
 - -d, --dp: Push the drive-back-this-up directory to Google Drive.